humanprotocol/human-protocol/docs/sdk/typescript/escrow/classes/EscrowClient.md

 > **addTrustedHandlers**(`escrowAddress`, `trustedHandlers`, `txOptions`?): `Promise`\<`void`\>

-This function sets the status of an escrow to completed.
+This function adds an array of addresses to the trusted handlers list.

 #### Parameters